Salva05/ioverse/README.md

 The default model used is `gpt-4`, which is customizable by manually changing the defualt for the parameter `model` in `backend.ioverse.chatbot_modules.core.chatbot.Chatbot`'s `__init__` method.

 #### How to Use:

 1. Navigate to the **Chat** page in the application.
 2. Type your message in the input field at the bottom of the screen.
 3. Press **Enter** or click the **Send** button to submit your query.
 4. The AI will respond in real-time, and the conversation will appear in the chat section of the menu.

+> [!TIP]
-> **Tip:** You can export your conversations as a PDF or share them directly using the share button.
-Conversations can also be searched both via the search bar in the menu or in the *Account* page, and can be managed in the django's admin panel.
+> You can export your conversations as a PDF or share them directly using the share button.
+Conversations can also be searched both via the search bar in the menu or in the _Account_ page, and can be managed in the django's admin panel.

 ---

 ### Text to Image

-This feature uses OpenAI's DALL-E API to generate images from text prompts with customizable options.
+This feature uses OpenAI's **DALL-E API** to generate images from text prompts with customizable options.

 #### How to Use:

 1. Go to the **Text to Image** section of the application.
 2. Enter a descriptive text prompt in the input field.
 3. Customize parameters such as model, image size, and style.
 4. Click **Generate** to create your image.
 5. The generated image(s) will appear below the button to generate them, where you can download or share them.

+> [!NOTE]
-> **Note:** You can adjust the number of images and quality for more tailored results.
-Saved images can be seen and managed in the *Account* page of the application, and also in the folder `backend/ioverse/media/generated_images` and in the django's admin panel.
+>  You can adjust the number of images and quality for more tailored results.
+Saved images can be seen and managed in the _Account_ page of the application, and also in the folder `backend/ioverse/media/generated_images` and in the django's admin panel.

 ---